gabrieleletta97/gabrieleletta97.github.io/_pages/about.md

   - /about.html
 ---
 **PhD Student in Economics** at **Università Cattolica del Sacro Cuore, Milan** - Department of Economics and Finance. <br>
-Visiting student at **UB - Universitat de Barcelona**, starting from 01/02/2025.
+Currently visiting student at **UB - Universitat de Barcelona**, since 01/02/2025.

 Born and raised in Rome; MSc at Sapienza University of Rome, 2021.